samirak93/iCXMedia_DS/readme.md

 ```

 Cluster 0 is dominated by class 4, cluster 1 is dominated by class 6, cluster 2
 is also dominated by class 6 and cluster 3 has class 7 alone.
+Based on the data description,
+cluster 3 has all children are in ideal condition and have no problem.
+So children with similar characteristics, but away from the cluster 3,
+can be considered that they might soon become `class 7` one day.

 ```
-So cluster 3 has children in lower age groups having the highest class of problems, which is understandable.
+So cluster 3 has the best possible group of children where the age is lower (around 9) and they've no problems.
+So this cluster acts as the focal point for all clusters where children in other clusters have problems and would ideally want to move to cluster 3 as problem free.
 ```

-Looking at the main features - self care activities, each cluster has these
+Looking at the main features of self care activities, each cluster has these
- top characteristics:
+ top 2 characteristics:

 ```
 Cluster 0: Choosing appropriate clothing, avoid risk of abuse of drugs or chemicals